Book Review: Nettle & Bone

 A BRIEF SUMMARY

-At the heart of the tale is Marra, a shy and unconventional princess who finds herself thrust into a journey of self-discovery and courage.
+We follow Marra, a shy and unconventional princess who finds herself thrust into a journey of self-discovery and courage.
 Unlike the typical fairy tale heroine, Marra is not a warrior or a sorceress, but rather a woman of quiet strength and determination.
 Raised in a convent and overlooked by her family, Marra's journey begins when she sets out to rescue her sister from an abusive marriage, armed only with her wits and a determination to defy fate.
 She goes on this journey, collecting odd companions along the way, and ultimately must do whatever it takes to save her sister.

 WHAT I LOVED